chuckjaz/invariant/src/files/files.md

-# Invariate file layer
+# Invariate files

-A file layer is a server that uses invariant servers to implement a posix style file system that can be to read and create file directories.
+A files server uses invariant servers to implement a posix style file system that can be to read and create file directories.

 # Values